bitslip6/rpi-gpu-hub75-matrix/readme.md

 To add GPU shader support you will need to install glesv2, gbm and mesagl. sudo apt-get install libgles2-mesa-dev libgbm-dev libegl1-mesa-dev

-support for single buffer shadertoy shaders is already added so just pass your shader via the -s command line parameter.
-This will set the path to the shader in the scene_info->shader string. render_shader() in gpu.c will look for a shader on the filesystem at path scene_info->shader and attempt to compile it.
+Support for single-buffer Shadertoy-style fragment shaders is included: pass your shader via -s on the command line.
+This sets scene->shader_file. render_shader() in gpu.c will load the shader file and attempt to compile it.
 It will update glUniforms iTime and iResolution like shadertoy, however no support for additional buffers or textures has been added as of yet.
 Send a PR if you are inclined.